U.S. Geological Survey Manual

 1. Purpose.
-This chapter establishes policies, responsibilities, and procedures for the designation of certifying officers, cashiers, collection officers, and alternate cashiers.
+This chapter establishes policies and responsibilities for the designation of accountable officers; i.e., certifying officers and collection officers.

 A. All vouchers and schedules of payment must be signed by a responsible certifying officer.

-B. No employee shall be assigned to the positions of certifying officer, cashier, collection officer or alternate without completion of prior appropriate training.
+B. No employee shall be assigned to the positions of certifying officer or collection officer without completing prior appropriate training.
 This includes orientation on all regulations which govern duties and responsibilities of the position.
-Certification of completion of training in the duties and responsibilities of an accountable officer must accompany all requests for accountable officer positions including alternates.
+Certification of completion of training in the duties and responsibilities of an accountable officer must accompany all requests for accountable officer positions.

 A. Accountable Officer.
 This term includes all persons officially designated as responsible for the protection, custody, or use of public funds.
 As used in this chapter, the term includes the following:

-B. A Certifying Officer is a designated employee (SM 335.1.7A) responsible for certifying a voucher for payment.
+(1) Certifying Officer.
+A Certifying Officer is a designated Federal employee (SM 335.1.7A) responsible for certifying a voucher for payment.
 Certifying officers are held responsible for the existence and correctness of the facts recited in the certificate or otherwise stated on the voucher or its supporting papers and for the legality of the proposed payment under the appropriation or fund involved.
 They are also held accountable for and required to make good to the United States the amount of any illegal, improper, or incorrect payment resulting from any false, inaccurate, or misleading certificate made, as well as for any payment prohibited by law or one which does not represent a legal obligation under an appropriation or fund.
-(See 3 GAO 46 and 336 DM 1.3 which modifies this accountability if statistical sampling is involved.)

-D. Collection Officers (SM 338.1 and SM 335.1.7C) are designated Federal employees responsible for the collection of public funds and for depositing them in the U.S. Treasury on behalf of the agency by which they are employed.
+(2) Collection Officer.
+A Collection Officer (SM 338.1 and SM 335.1.7C) is a designated Federal employee responsible for the collection of public funds and for depositing them in the U.S. Treasury on behalf of the agency by which they are employed.

-Accountable officer positions shall be filled only by employees who have received adequate training and preferably have at least one year of Federal service.
+A. Accountable officer positions shall be filled only by employees who have received adequate training and preferably have at least 1year of Federal service.

-Certifying Officer positions shall be filled only by individuals possessing the knowledge, experience, and judgment to verify accuracy and legality of proposed payments.
+B. Certifying officer positions shall be filled only by individuals possessing the knowledge, experience, and judgment to verify accuracy and legality of proposed payments.

-6. PL 92-310 provides that no agency of the Federal Government may require or obtain surety bonds for its civilian employees or military personnel in connection with performance of their duties.
+7. Surety Bonds.
+31 U.S.C. § 9302 expressly prohibits the Federal Government from requiring or obtaining surety bonds for its civilian employees or military personnel in connection with the performance of their duties.
 The Government assumes the risk for fidelity losses.
+The elimination of surety bonding in no way affects the personal liability of Federal employees.
 If an employee desires, a personal bond for faithful performance may be secured through any bonding company.
 However, the premium cost must be paid by the employee.

-7. Designation.
-Each employee designated as an accountable officer, as defined in SM 335.1.4, will receive written notice from the Chief, Office of Financial Management containing (1) a description of the function designated, and (2) a certification that the employee has received proper training, is fully advised of the duties and responsibilities of the position, and has received adequate safeguarding facilities.
-A copy of this notice with certifications signed by the employee and designating official will be sent to the Office of Personnel and filed in the employee's official personnel folder.
-This notification will be in the format of Figure 1.
+8. Designation.
+Each employee designated as an accountable officer, as defined in SM 335.1.4, will receive written notice from the Chief, Office of Accounting and Financial Management, containing a description of the function designated and certification that the employee has received proper training, is fully advised of the duties and responsibilities of the position, and has received adequate safeguarding facilities.

 A. Certifying Officer.
-Certifying Officers are designated by the Chief, Office of Financial Management.
+Certifying Officers are designated by the Chief, Office of Accounting and Financial Management.

-C. Collection Officer.
-Collection officers are designated by the Chief, Office of Financial Management.
+B. Collection Officer.
+Collection officers are designated by the Chief, Office of Accounting and Financial Management.